Now Serving San Luis Obispo, Los Osos,

 Throw in the convenience factor

-of knowing your getting the best local produce
+of knowing you are getting the best local produce

 available, showing up at your doorstep either